haydenwalker980/dtel/docs/index.md

+---
+title: DTel, a Discord telephone roleplay bot
+description: DTel is a realistic telephone roleplay bot that lets you call other servers!
+Invite today!
+---

 # DTel, a Discord telephone roleplay bot

 Welcome to DTel's documentation!
 Use the navigation bar on the left to learn more about the bot.
 But first, you gotta [invite the bot to your server](https://discordapp.com/oauth2/authorize?client_id=377609965554237453&scope=bot), eh?